 As with most ancient churches and monasteries, the Convent of Christ was embellished over the years, especially during the late Gothic and Manueline period when Portugal was rich from the spoils of the Age of Discoveries.
 Among the most striking of these additions are the ornate entrance to the church, the giant belt buckles and the window of the chapter house.

 Allow a good couple of hours to fully explore all the nooks and crannies of this fascinating building.
+There are plenty of other things to see and do in Tomar if you have extra time.

 Tip: Wear comfortable, sensible shoes as the path to the convent is uneven.